SchoolofJMS/Makhanda-Declaration/README.md

 # How to add your bit to the Makhanda-Declaration
-Click on the Makanda Declaration.md to open it.
+Click on Declaration.md to open it.

 Now click on the pencil and choose Edit in Place.